DinographicPixels/WazowskiMemer/README.md

+# Wazowski Memer
+A Fun/Currency &amp; Utility Discord Bot built by PakkoGraphic & owned by DinographicPixels.

+## Trying to find Wazowski Memer's files?
+Hold on!
+You thought the open was open source?
+Well, some bad news for you..

+Wazowski Memer isn't open source, no file with code are included in this repository.

-# WazowskiMemer
+# Available on:
-A Fun/Currency &amp; Utility Discord Bot, also if you search an open source of Wazowski Memer, you can't find one.
-Wazowski Memer isn't open source.

-# Also available on

 <a href="https://top.gg/bot/757307068943302776">
     <img src="https://top.gg/api/widget/757307068943302776.svg" alt="Wazowski Memer" />